chrisipa/cloud-portal/docs/cloud-providers/README.md

 * Make sure to create a virtual machine template for Windows Server 2016 and Ubuntu Server 16.04 LTS
 * This can be done manually or with the help of [Packer](https://www.packer.io/)
 * It is important to activate DHCP for the network interface
-* The default user credentials can be found in this Terraform file [custom.tf](../../modules/cloud-portal-server/src/main/resources/terraform/vm/vsphere/custom.tf)
+* The default user credentials and template names can be found in this Terraform file [custom.tf](../../modules/cloud-portal-server/src/main/resources/usecase/vm-standalone/vsphere/terraform/custom.tf):
-* It is recommended to overwrite these credentials for production usage
+  * It is recommended to overwrite these values for production usage

 #### Windows Server 2016